algogz/questions/q/aws-devop-pro.md

 Using the AWS CLI, which command retrieves CloudTrail trail settings, including the status of the trail itself?

 - A. awscloudtrailreturn-trails
-- B. awscloudtrailvalidate-settings C. awscloudtrailget-settings
+- B. aws cloud trail valid at e-settings C. awscloudtrailget-settings
-- D. awscloudtraildescribe-trails
+- D. aws cloud trail describe-trails

 <details><summary>Answer:</summary><p> D